Enter your search in the bar above and start exploring our products.

 Application Method: Brush, Dip Coating, Nozzle, Roll Coater, Spray

-Features: Acid Resistant, Alkali Resistant, Boil Water Resistance, Chemical Resistant, Ethylene Glycol Resistance, Excellent Bond Performance, Excellent Mineral Oil Resistance, Excellent Salt Spray Resistance, Fuel Resistant, Good Fuel Resistance, High Fatigue Resistance, High Performance, Hot Water Resistance, Kerosene Resistance, Petroleum Spirit Fuel Resistance, Propylene Glycol Resistance, Synthetic Ester Turbo Oil Resistance, Temperature Resistance, Unleaded Petrol Resistance, Weak Acid Resistant
+Features: Acid Resistant, Alkali Resistant, Boil Water Resistance, Chemical Resistant, Easy To Apply, Ethylene Glycol Resistance, Excellent Bond Performance, Excellent Mineral Oil Resistance, Excellent Salt Spray Resistance, Fuel Resistant, Good Fuel Resistance, Good Glycol Resistance, Good Hot Oil Resistant, High Fatigue Resistance, High Performance, Hot Water Resistance, Kerosene Resistance, Petroleum Spirit Fuel Resistance, Pre-bake Resistance, Propylene Glycol Resistance, Steam Resistant, Synthetic Ester Turbo Oil Resistance, Temperature Resistance, Unleaded Petrol Resistance, Weak Acid Resistant

 Technical Data Sheet